mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 You can update a Custom Resource Marketplace item by using the same `miactl marketplace apply` command explained before, by including an updated file (either in `json` or `yaml` format).

 When updating a Custom Resource, it is recommended to create a new version of the Marketplace item to avoid overwriting the existing one.
 The new version should contain the updated resource definition and a release note detailing the changes.

-In case you are trying to update a versioned Marketplace Custom Resource, remember that only few fields can be modified.
+In case you are trying to overwrite a versioned Marketplace Custom Resource, remember that only few fields can be modified.
 For more information, refer to the [dedicated section on the "Create your Company Marketplace" page](/marketplace/add_to_marketplace/create_your_company_marketplace.md#editing-a-versioned-resource).

 #### Update non-versioned Custom Resources